Prof. Fabel

 • what draws you to writing your thesis in our area of research

 Accepted proposals will be registered at the SSC with an acceptance of supervision form (Anmeldung der Masterarbeit - Thema und Betreuung).
-The acceptance of supervision is valid for 18 months, whereafter the commitment to supervision will be revoked, no further supervision will be provided and the spot is freed up for other applicants.

 In preparation for a successful proposal submission and thesis writing process we highly encourage candidates to take at least one of the following two courses before applying for thesis supervision: